opensha/opensha/src/main/java/org/opensha/sha/calc/IM_EventSet/README.txt

 All adjustable parameters for these ERFs are hard-wired in the code to default/official settings; only whether to include the background/grid sources and the offset for floating ruptures are set in the input file.
 Use the graphical application, IMEventSetCalculatorGUI.jar, for more refined control over the ERF parameters.

-The timespan duration is hard coded as 1 year, and this model will be treated as a time-independent model.
-The only exceptions are MeanUCERF3 and any ERFs that have constraints on modified timespan durations.
-You will see a warning message if an ERF is selected and the timespan duration could not be set to 1 year.

-The next choices are which AttenuationRelationships and IMTs to support (see ExampleInputFile.txt file for the many options).
+The next choices are which AttenuationRelationships and IMTs to support (see ExampleAttenRelsInputFileCLT.txt file for the many options).
 If user chooses an IMT that is not supported by one or more of the chosen AttenuationRelationships then the program will terminate with an error message.

 Lastly, the input file specifies a list of sites for which Mean and Sigma will to be computed.
+If a site file is not provided, defaults to a single site for Los Angeles (34.1,-118.1) with Vs30 760m/s.

 Earthquake Ruptures that are at a distance greater than ~200 km to each site are not listed in the output files (details below).